CSituma/CSituma/README.md

 - 🌱Ask me About : React, Jamstack

-- 👯 I’m looking to collaborate on React and Node Projects
+- 👯 I’m looking to collaborate on C#, React, Angular  and Express Projects

-- ♣️ I'm hireable for a job as a JavaScript Developer.
+- ♣️ I'm hireable for a job as a Software Engineer.

 - 📫 How to reach me: cnsituma@gmail.com